Guacamole Hosta Vs Stained Glass: What is the Difference?

 Both Guacamole and Stained Glass need a little feeding once a year.
 If you fertilize in early spring, they will respond with more vigorous growth and larger leaves.

 The best fertilizer for them is a slow-release fertilizer.
-The ratio of nitrogen, phosphorus and potassium can be universal.
+The ratio of nitrogen, phosphorus and potassium can be even.
 In other words, choose a multi-purpose fertilizer that is suitable for most plants.

 Always follow the manufacturer’s directions and do not overfertilize your hostas.
 Also, do not fertilize late in the season to avoid frost damage to the hosta.